mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw5-thibodeau-mylinh/README.md

 "Error: `f` must be a factor (or character vector)."

-* Explanation: This happened when I tried to use functions for factors (e.g. forcats::fct_infreq()), but did not convert appropriately the variable to a factor.
+EXPLANATION: This happened when I tried to use functions for factors (e.g. forcats::fct_infreq()), but did not convert appropriately the variable to a factor.

 **EXAMPLE 2.**